Greenstand/Greenstand-Overview/Project-Overview/Dictionary_Project_Terminology.md

-# An attempt at creating standard terminology for the project.
+# Terminology for the project.
 Please revise as you see fit

 - Active = A true/false database field that displays or hides a data point on the treetracker.org tree maps
 - Certificate = A database table that allows a number of tree id's to be linked together on a map (consider changing to tree_token_accont